donaldrich80/function-as-a-container/docs/index.md

 - [x] Modular Dockerfile building
 - [x] Pre-Commit Hooks

+### CI/CD Executors

+This ones pretty straightforward, just specify the desired image in a pipeline step.

+### Installation-free Application

+Using `docker cp`, it's possible to install binaries from containers to the host OS.
+For security reasons, you probably want to install them directly from source, but it is possible.

+### Modular Dockerfile Building

+One of the awesome aspects of docker image building, is being able to borrow layers from existing containers, as it doesn't add unneccesary bloat to overall image size.
+In fact, more than few layers in this collection are borrowed from other images.

 !!! note
-Functions which can be utilized as a dependency-free layer in Dockerfiles are preferred, but some have unavoidable dependencies and can't be layered.
+    Functions which can be utilized as a dependency-free layer in Dockerfiles are preferred, but some inevitably have dependencies and can't be utilized as standalone layers

+### Pre-Commit Hooks

+!!! warning
+    Currently under development, and not much functionality yet.

+I like pre-commit hooks, but hate installing lots of dependencies.
+This repository comes with a pre-commit hook library whoch has just one dependency, docker.

 ## Integration with my other projects

 This repository is tightly integrated with two of my other repositories.